alextanhongpin/architecture-decision-records/backend/008-use-circuit-breaker.md

 Then each node will keep track and set the state to open, and handle recovery by itself.

 This reduces number of execution drastically.

+## Timeout and error weights

+When calculating error rate, we usually treat each error as 1 count.

+However, in practice, errors should be treated differently.
+E.g, a 5xx errors might indicate that the service is already down, and so we want the circuitbreaker to trip faster instead of waiting for it to reach the `failureThreshold`.

+Another possible scenario is errors due to timeout.
+E.g. we might sample errors at per minute rate.
+If we have a service that responds with error after timeout of 30s, the circuitbreaker might already have reset before we hit the `failureThreshold`.
+Thus, the circuitbreaker will never open.
+Instead, we should assign more weight to timeout errors.